Social media sabbatical

 1. Improved wellbeing

 A study from 2013 showed that people who abstained from Facebook for a week had increased levels of FOMO (fear of missing out) but had lower levels of satisfaction with their life after the week was over.
-They were more likely to engage with their friends in real life rather than online.
+They were more likely to engage with their friends in real life than online.

 2. More time to do other things

-A lot of people are working through the day to keep up with social media.
+Many people are working through the day to keep up with social media.
 The average person spends around 3 hours a day on social media.
 This leaves little time to do other things, like spending time with family or friends, playing sports, or exercising.

 3. A greater understanding of yourself